Travis d'Arnaud Player Props: Braves vs. Brewers

 Travis d'Arnaud At The Plate

-- d'Arnaud is hitting .257 with five doubles, eight home runs and 14 walks.
+- d'Arnaud is hitting .264 with six doubles, nine home runs and 14 walks.

-- d'Arnaud has picked up a hit in 57.9% of his 38 games this season, with at least two hits in 21.1% of those games.

-- Looking at the 38 games he has played this season, he's hit a home run in seven of them (18.4%), and in 5.2% of his trips to the dish.
+- He has hit a long ball in 20.5% of his games this season, and 5.7% of his chances at the plate.

-- In 36.8% of his games this year, d'Arnaud has notched at least one RBI.
-In six of those games (15.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 15 games this season (38.5%), d'Arnaud has picked up an RBI, and in six of those games (15.4%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 14 of 38 games this season, and more than once 3 times.
+- He has scored in 15 of 39 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.